Chicago Birth Injury Attorneys

 The specific types of damages you may be entitled to will depend on the facts of your case and applicable state or federal law.
 An attorney experienced in birth injury cases can discuss your options for recovery in greater detail.

 Dealing with a birth injury to a child is never easy and always emotional.
 While not all birth injuries are legally actionable, yours may be.
-Contact Steinberg Goodman & Kalish in Chicago, Illinois, to schedule your free consultation to speak with a medical malpractice attorney about your case.
+Please contact Steinberg Goodman & Kalish in Chicago, Illinois, to schedule your free consultation to speak with a medical malpractice attorney about your case.
 He or she can evaluate your claim and help you determine the best course of action to take for your unique circumstances.
 You can also reach us by phone: 312-818-3704.